upslopeio/ibm-cloud-garage-training/ci-cd/tekton.md

 ## Pipeline parameters

-The following is a screen shot of the pipeline parameters page:
+The following is a screenshot of the pipeline parameters page:

 ![](img/pipeline-parameters.png)